dddappp/sui-blog-example/README.md

 It is possible that you feel that the default generated CRUD logic does not meet your needs.

-For example, you might want to improve the model above by adding separate `Owner` fields for `Article` and `Comment`, as shown in this file: [blog.yaml](./dddml/blog.yaml).
-You want to use them to control who can update/delete articles and comments.
+For example, you might want to use `Owner` fields of `Article` and `Comment` to control who can update/delete articles and comments.
 Then, you may want to add comment without passing the `Owner` argument to `entry fun add_comment` and directly use the sender account address as the owner.

 This requirement can currently be satisfied as follows.